 Find out up front how they work.
 Ask about the design process and how you will feed into this, what are the commercial terms and what will the deliverables be?
 There is not really a right or wrong answer and for some people, too much process can feel unnecessary.
 However, you should feel reassured that there is some kind of framework that will allow you to have your input and reach a result that meets your expectations, without any unexpected surprises – like a bill for changes you expected to be built into the quote.

-No question is a silly question and you should never be made to feel that way.
-Dig as much as you feel necessary to feed your gut feeling, which ultimately wins out in these situations.
-If you get on well and they work hard to reassure you without overpromising, their credentials and client testimonials stack up and the project process is structured to your liking – then you should be onto a winner… best of luck!
+No question is a silly question, dig as much as you feel necessary to feed your gut feeling, which ultimately wins out in these situations.
+If you get on well, their credentials and client testimonials stack up and the project process is structured to your liking – then you should be onto a winner… best of luck!